How to Stop Catastrophizing From Anxiety: 5 Techniques to Try

 These strategies are genuinely useful, and many people find real relief from practicing them consistently.
 But if catastrophizing is a daily experience that’s affecting your relationships, work, or quality of life, it may be a sign that your anxiety needs more structured support.

 Catastrophizing can feel exhausting when you’re living with it every day, but it’s also very treatable.
-At Mission Connection, we offer outpatient mental health care designed to fit into your real life, whether that means attending sessions in person, virtually, or through a hybrid format.
+At Mission Connection, we offer outpatient mental health care designed to fit into your real life, whether that means attending sessions in person at one of our locations, virtually, or through a hybrid format.

 Our anxiety treatment draws on evidence-based approaches, including CBT, DBT, and mindfulness-based therapies, all delivered by experienced clinicians who understand how anxiety shows up differently for different people.
 We offer individual therapy, group therapy, and psychiatric support, so care can be tailored to what you actually need rather than a one-size-fits-all approach.